 Virtual reality devices, AI assistants, multi-lingual translators, wearables, location-based services.
 A decade back, these technologies were something out of a sci-fi movie.
 But today, they are a reality and businesses are making the most of it to offer exceptional experiences to customers.

-Whatsapp is the most popular messaging platforms with 1.6 billion active users on a monthly basis.
+Whatsapp is the most popular messaging platforms with 1.6 billion active users monthly.
 Extending its real-time communication services to the next level, Whatsapp is enabling businesses to have seamless, secure interaction with customers.

 Amazon, IKEA, AliExpress, Wish, Walmart, Letgo, Groupon.
 These eCommerce platforms might differ by their product type but they all have something in common- the challenges in developing and then maintaining a scalable platform.